icerepository/ice-platform-test/README.md

 4. Monitoring: The architecture should include a comprehensive monitoring system that enables real-time tracking and analysis of the application's performance, identifying potential issues or bottlenecks.

+*Note:
-*Note: Feel free to specify the desired tool or provide additional requirements*
+Feel free to specify the desired tool or provide additional requirements The average candidate spend between 4 and 8 hours for the assignment*